Fiorello La Guardia: Personal life

-Nazi detention of sister and brother-in-law
+Nazi detention of sister, brother-in-law, and niece

-La Guardia's sister, the writer Gemma La Guardia Gluck and brother-in-law, Herman Gluck were living in Hungary and were arrested by the Gestapo on June 7, 1944, when the Nazis took control of Budapest.
-Adolf Eichmann and Heinrich Himmler knew that Gemma was La Guardia's sister and ordered her to be held as a political prisoner.
+La Guardia's sister, Gemma La Guardia Gluck, married Herman Gluck, a Hungarian Jew, in 1906.
+The couple later moved to Budapest.
+They were living in Hungary and were arrested by the Gestapo on June 7, 1944, Adolf Eichmann and Heinrich Himmler knew that Gemma was La Guardia's sister and ordered her to be held as a political prisoner.
 She and Herman were deported to Mauthausen concentration camp in Austria.
 Gemma did not learn until her release that Herman had died at Mauthausen.

 Gemma was transferred from Mauthausen to the notorious women's concentration camp at Ravensbrück, fifty miles from Berlin, where—unbeknownst to Gemma at the time—her daughter Yolanda (whose husband also died in the camps) and baby grandson were also held for a year in a separate barracks.
-Gemma Gluck, who was held in Block II of the camp and assigned prisoner #44139, was one of the few survivors of Ravensbrück and wrote about her time there.
+Gemma Gluck, who was held in Block II of the camp and assigned prisoner #44139, was one of the few survivors of Ravensbrück, one of the few American-born women interned by the Nazis along with Virginia d'Albert-Lake, and wrote about her time there.

-The Germans abandoned Gluck, her daughter, and her grandson for a possible hostage exchange in April 1945 as the Russians advanced on Berlin.
-After the liberation of the camps, Gemma later wrote, the Soviets were "violating girls and women of all ages," and the three struggled as displaced persons in postwar Berlin, because they did not speak German and had no identity papers, money, or means of documenting where they had been.
+The Germans abandoned Gluck, her daughter, and her grandson for a possible hostage exchange in April 1945 as the Soviets advanced on Berlin.
+After the liberation of the camps, Gemma later wrote that the Soviets were "violating girls and women of all ages", and the three struggled as displaced persons in postwar Berlin because they did not speak German and had no identity papers, money, or means of documenting where they had been.
 Gemma finally managed to get word to the Americans, who contacted Fiorello, who was then director of the United Nations Relief and Rehabilitation Administration (UNRRA) and had been unable to locate his sister and brother-in-law since their disappearance.
-He worked to get them on the immigration lists, but asserted in a letter, included in the appendix of Gemma's memoir, that her "case was the same as that of hundreds of thousands of displaced people" and "no exceptions can be made."
+He worked to get them on the immigration lists but asserted in a letter, included in the appendix of Gemma's memoir, that her "case was the same as that of hundreds of thousands of displaced people" and "no exceptions can be made".
 It took two years for her to be cleared and sent to the United States.
 She returned to New York in May 1947, where she was reunited with her brother only four months before his death.
 As he had made no provision for her, she lived the remainder of her life in very reduced circumstances in a public housing project in Queens until her death in 1962.

-Gluck is one of the few American-born women interned by the Nazis, along with Virginia d'Albert-Lake.